gradle/gradle/design-docs/reporting.md

 # Implementation plan

+The approach used here is to incrementally grow a dashboard report that summarises the reports, verifications and documentation produced by the build.
+The report will start off extremely basic, and over a number of steps, more content will be added to the report.
+Both built-in and custom reports, verifications and documentation will be supported.

+In addition, the task graph will be changed to make the dashboard report more usable and reliable in various cases.

 ## Add a build dashboard report

 Add a basic dashboard HTML report that links to the reports declared in the build.